What is your role at Thomson?

 Although mine is a team management role I still have a lot of involvement in project work, so the typical day will include preparing and reviewing reports.
 Our projects are typically quite small so I’m often preparing quotes and working with our bid writing team preparing tenders.

-Part of my role is helping to guide the direction of the marine team, and Daisy Chamberlain and I meet regularly to discuss business planning work winning and the management of the marine team.
+Part of my role is helping to guide the direction of the marine team, and I meet regularly to discuss business planning work winning and the management of the marine team.

 As a member of the senior leadership team I have a number of objectives which sit above the team level and often involve collaboration with other teams in the business.
 For example, I’m currently working with our talent acquisition team on a graduate recruitment programme.